dreth/ScamSieveFilter/README.md

 ### `filter1.sieve`

-- Filters by address (from) and by subject.
+- Filters by address (from) and by sender.
-- This does most of the filtering regardless of which one of your addresses the spam email is being sent to.
+- The filter is applied only when sent to addresses you specify

 ### `filter2.sieve`

-- Filters by address (from) if the email is being sent to whatever address you pick.
+- Filters by address (from) and by subject.
-- This is useful to filter emails from addresses with a spoofed sender (from) which send emails to the address or addresses which receive the core of the spam.
+- The filter is applied only when sent to addresses you specify